ZeitgeberH/patchview/docs/installation.rst

 If your operating system is Windows 10, PatchView has a prepackaged app using `Pyinstaller`_.
 You can download the zip file from its Github `releases`_ page.
-After unzipped it into a folder, you can directly double click the executable file to start the app.
+After unzipped it into a folder, you can directly double click the executable file ,**PatchView.exe**, to start the app.
 No python installation is needed.

+Note: it takes longer time (15~30 seconds) when you run the programme the first time, as compressed libraries are unzipped.
+It should be much faster for following runs.

 .. _releases: https://github.com/ZeitgeberH/patchview/releases